Go Ad-Free

 A. People who have had a heart attack or a diagnosis of heart disease may need a statin, but there is a great deal of controversy over whether healthy older people such as yourself benefit from such medications.

 There was a time when some cardiologists almost advocated putting statins in the water supply.
+That might have been a hard sell.
+But the idea of statin shakers, instead of salt shakers, was mentioned more than once by highly respected cardiologists.
 They perceived statins as super safe with virtually no side effects and they were convinced that such drugs prevented many heart attacks and saved large numbers of lives, even for people with no obvious risk factor for heart disease.

-If you go to the American Heart Association “risk calculator” and put in the following numbers:
+If you went to the American Heart Association “risk calculator” back then and put in the following numbers:

 Age: 76